Free Money Game Idea - Fun House Money Game

 Related Product: Multisensory Learning Workshop

-This week, I created the Fun House Money Game to help students develop their skills identifying and adding pennies, nickels, dimes and quarters.
+This week, I created the Fun House Money Game to help students develop their skills in identifying and adding pennies, nickels, dimes, and quarters.

 fun house money game Items needed: